SaiKrishnaMohan7/Playground/k8s/README.md

 ##### DaemonSet

-- used for instructing k8s to run pods on a particular machine (override kub scheduler) like loggging apps like sysdig, logDNA etc.
+- used for instructing k8s to run pods on a particular machine (override kub scheduler) like loggging apps like sysdig, logDNA, networking solutions like istio etc.
+- run a single pod on all machines, worker nodes, if a new machine is added, pod is created automatically
+  - Monitoring and logging applications are deployed like this
+- If we want to run daemon processes this is the way to go
+- Since v1.12 the DemonSet uses the default scheduler and [NodeAffinity](#node-selectors-and-node-affinity) to accomplish

 ##### ComponentStatus